Oil prices seesaw as U.S. trade dispute with China rattles market

 Oil markets have generally been supported by healthy demand as well as supply restraint led by the Organization of the Petroleum Exporting Countries (OPEC).

-However, soaring U.S. crude production, which has jumped by a quarter since mid-2016 to 10.46 million barrels per day (bpd), is threatening to undermine OPEC’s efforts to tighten the market and prop up prices.
+However, soaring U.S. crude production C-OUT-T-EIA, which has jumped by a quarter since mid-2016 to 10.46 million barrels per day (bpd), is threatening to undermine OPEC’s efforts to tighten the market and prop up prices.

 The United States late last year overtook top exporter Saudi Arabia as the world’s second biggest crude producer.
 Only Russia pumps more crude out of the ground, at almost 11 million bpd.